 For God so he gave loved the world that his only Son, so that everyone who believes in him may not perish but may have eternal life.
 John 3:16

 Often people think that stewardship involves asking the congregation for money every so often – particularly if there is a financial crisis in the parish.
 However, there is much more to stewardship than money.
 Everything we have comes from God – our families and friends, the world we live in, all our possessions and money as well.
 God even gave his own son, so that we can live.

 Our response to God’s generosity should be to say thank you, to nurture those gifts and give something back to God, and to our neighbours, communities and environment.
-Generosity is rooted in our relationships with one another and with God.
+Generosity is rooted in our relationship with one another and with God.
 That generosity gives everyone an opportunity to share in the mission of Christ and the ministry which supports that mission.

 We really want people to give to our churches as part of a loving and cheerful response to all that we have been given by God.
 In reality, however, many people will give money to the church because they believe their money will be well used.
 They will understand that their gift to the church makes a difference.
-If your church has robust and well-received mission plans, which you have communicated effectively to the church family, your people are more likely to think their gift will make a difference, and more likely to trust you with their money.
+If your church has robust and well-received mission plans, which you have communicated effectively to the church family, your people are more likely to think their gift will make that difference, and more likely to trust you with their time, energy and money.

 People also give because they are part of something – they feel they belong, and giving helps cement that feeling.